B-segment: Definition

 The European segments are not based on size or weight criteria.
 In practice, B-segment cars have been described as having a length of approximately 3.7–4.2 m, and may vary depending on the body styles, markets, and era.
 In some cases, the same car may be differently positioned depending on the market.

 The Euro NCAP vehicle class called "Supermini" also includes smaller A-segment cars alongside B-segment cars.

 In Britain, the term "supermini" is more widely used for B-segment hatchbacks.
 The term was developed in the 1970s as an informal categorisation, and by 1977 was used regularly by the British newspaper The Times.
 By the mid-1980s, it had widespread use in Britain.

-In Germany, the term "small cars" (Kleinwagen) has been endorsed by the Federal Motor Transport Authority (Kraftfahrt-Bundesamt, KBA) equivalent to the B-segment.
+In Germany, the term "small cars" (Kleinwagen) has been endorsed by the Federal Motor Transport Authority as equivalent to the B-segment.
 The segment accounts for 15.1 percent of total car registrations in the country in 2020.